A robust dynamic mode decomposition methodology for an airfoil undergoing transonic shock buffet: Appendix

-The fourth step concerns the computation of the mode amplitude vector $\mathbf{b}$.
-The standard relation to computing the mode amplitudes results from the solution of the initial value problem \eqref{eq:dmd_ode} \cite{kutz2014}:

-However, since $\mathbf{A}$ is defined in the least-squares sense, there might be better options to compute the amplitudes, such as with optimal DMD \cite{jovanovic2014}, where $\mathbf{b}$ is optimized for a given eigendecomposition:

-Another approach, the sparsity-promoting DMD (spDMD) \cite{jovanovic2014}, adds an $L_1$ norm to the optimization problem:
+An iterative approach to select meaningful modes is the sparsity-promoting DMD (spDMD) \cite{jovanovic2014}, which adds an $L_1$ norm to the optimization problem:

 The additional complexity of the spDMD requires an iterative solution procedure.
-We performed a priori tests with spDMD and found no advantage over optimal DMD when combined with the improved selection criteria presented in the next section, which is in agreement with the observations in \cite{kou2017}.
+We performed a priori tests with spDMD and found no advantage over optimal DMD when combined with the improved selection criteria, which is in agreement with the observations in \cite{kou2017}.
 Moreover, the spDMD introduces an additional hyperparameter $\gamma_0$ to control the sparsity, which requires tuning.